F3NN3X/InfoPanel.BTData/README.md

 ## Configuration

-The plugin generates a `InfoPanel.BTData.dll.ini` file in its directory upon first load.
+The plugin generates a `bluetooth-battery-plugin.ini` file in its directory upon first load.
 You can customize the refresh interval:

-### `InfoPanel.BTData.dll.ini`
+### `bluetooth-battery-plugin.ini`
 ```ini
 [Bluetooth Battery Plugin]
 RefreshIntervalMinutes=5